marcjulianschwarz/obsidian-vault-blog/Posts/gurobi.md

 # Costs for storing a product for each month
 h = [5 for i in t]

-# Costs for armoring the machines for each month (has to be done at most once for each month)
+# Costs for armoring the machines for each month (at most once for each month)
 q = [5000 for i in t]

 # Demand for products for each month